hwanheelee1993/QACE/README.md

 # QACE (Will be Updated)
-QACE is an image captioning metric using QA (EMNLP-21 Findings)ㅇ
+QACE is an image captioning metric using QA (EMNLP-21 Findings)